 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer some basic questions, such as what is your legal name, your address, birthdate and an emergency contact person.
+- You must answer some basic questions, such as what your legal name is, your address, birthdate and an emergency contact person.